Last Updated:

-Sinking My Teeth into Subotica, Serbia: A Tale of Art Nouveau & Dental Tourism
+Sinking My Teeth into Subotica, Serbia: A Tale of Art Nouveau Architecture & Dental Tourism

 A few minutes later, with a successful and painless filling under my belt and pearly whites to boot, Shawn and I left the modern clinic.
 My bill had only come to about 35 Euros (roughly $40 USD)!
 With those prices, it was no wonder that the waiting room of this clinic had been filled with patients from Scandinavia awaiting dental implants and advanced dental procedures.

-With Levy having enthusiastically taken us under his wing, we embarked on a walking tour of the city, which was heavily focused upon its Art Nouveau architecture.
-On the way, we learned that the buildings’ designs had been largely influenced by folk art-motifs and that the area was once at the heart of a cultural crossroad.
+Levy enthusiastically took us under his wing, and we embarked on a walking tour of the city, which was heavily focused on its Art Nouveau architecture.
+Along the way, we learned that the buildings’ designs had been largely influenced by folk art motifs and that the area was once at the heart of a cultural crossroad.

-At times, I imagined that the elaborate structures had spilled out from the pages of a Dr. Seuss book, because of their colorful, whimsical nature.
-I loved the colorful ceramic tiles adorning select rooftops, the curved gables and symbolism galore – everything from beehives to hearts and gargoyles to flowers.
+At times, I imagined that the elaborate structures had spilled out from the pages of a Dr. Seuss book, thanks to their colorful and whimsical nature.
+I loved the vibrant ceramic tiles adorning select rooftops, the curved gables and symbolism—everything from beehives and hearts to gargoyles and flowers.

 Subotica City Hall Serbia